 Olives came to the United States in the 18th century with Spanish missionaries.

 California is still a very small producer of olive oil at less than 5%.

 Best Olive Oil Brands

-Best Olive Oil for Salads
+Best Olive Oil for Salad Dressing

 This olive oil from Abruzzo, Italy is one that is made from carefully selected olives making this a rare find.